-From 2012 to 2013, Ms. Watson served as Program Manager for the Integrated (CBRN) Terrorism Risk Assessment (ITRA) program of the US Department of Homeland Security (DHS), Science and Technology Directorate.
+From 2012 to 2013, Dr. Watson served as Program Manager for the Integrated (CBRN) Terrorism Risk Assessment (ITRA) program of the US Department of Homeland Security (DHS), Science and Technology Directorate.
 The ITRA program is mandated by presidential directive and is linked to decision making in a number of parts of the US government, including the Department of Health and Human Services (HHS), the Department of Defense (DoD), the intelligence community, and the Environmental Protection Agency, among others.

-During her year as ITRA Program Manager, Ms. Watson also coordinated and supported a joint DHS/HHS study to inform the contents of the US Centers for Disease Control and Prevention’s (CDC) Strategic National Stockpile (SNS).
+During her year as ITRA Program Manager, Dr. Watson also coordinated and supported a joint DHS/HHS study to inform the contents of the US Centers for Disease Control and Prevention’s (CDC) Strategic National Stockpile (SNS).
 In addition, she led an assessment of the chemical, biological, radiological, and explosives risk to the DHS mail stream and screening facility.

 Wiley Online Library March 17, 2017

 Health Secur 2015;13(3):186-206